Vonn trying not to think of downhill as her last at Olympics

 Vonn, generally considered the greatest female ski racer in history, was in strong form heading into these Olympics, winning the last three World Cup downhills she entered beforehand.

-Most consider her the favorite, and she looked good in training runs.
-She produced the fastest time Sunday and the third fastest Monday despite easing up before the finish.
-In the final practice Tuesday, she was fourth fastest, trying different racing lines to see which created the most speed.
+Most consider her the favorite Wednesday, and she looked good in training runs, including producing the fastest time Sunday and the third-fastest Monday despite easing up and standing with arms spread wide before the finish.

-”Some of the lines I took (Tuesday) I think were faster, others not,” Vonn said course-side, before going to analyze her run on video. ”Everything feels pretty good.”
+”I’m trying to just enjoy literally every second,” she said, ”and enjoy being with my team.”

 Here are other things to know about the women’s downhill: